 What CRM are you already using?

-If you run HubSpot for sales, HubSpot Service Hub is almost certainly the right pick on cost and data consolidation grounds.
+If you run HubSpot for sales, HubSpot Service Hub is almost certainly the right pick on cost and data consolidation.
 Same logic for Salesforce.
-The CRM-bundled option wins by default unless something else disqualifies it.
+The CRM-bundled option wins by default unless something disqualifies it.

 Are your customers technical?

-For B2B SaaS where the buyer is a developer or technical buyer, a developer-friendly tool like Plain or shared-channel support like Pylon often beats a traditional helpdesk.
-The end users will not file tickets in a generic helpdesk UX.
+For B2B SaaS where the buyer is a developer, a developer-friendly tool like Plain or shared-channel support like Pylon often beats a traditional helpdesk.
+Technical end users will not file tickets in a generic helpdesk UX.
 They will Slack the founder.

 How many channels do you support?

-If you only handle email, almost any tool will work and the choice is about pricing and polish.
-If you handle email plus chat plus social plus phone, the dedicated helpdesks have a real advantage.
-Stitching channels together in a CRM-bundled tool is doable but more work.
+Email only?
+Almost any tool works and the choice is pricing and polish.
+Email plus chat plus social plus phone?
+The dedicated helpdesks have a real advantage.
+Stitching channels in a CRM-bundled tool is doable but more work.

 Where does the engineering handoff happen?

-This is the question that gets skipped and matters the most.
-If your support team frequently turns tickets into engineering work, the tool needs to connect cleanly to your issue tracker.
-That connection is the difference between a support system that scales with you and one you outgrow at the first growth spurt.
+The question that gets skipped and matters most.
+If support frequently turns tickets into engineering work, the tool must connect cleanly to your issue tracker.
+That connection separates a system that scales from one you outgrow at the first growth spurt.

 The Engineering Handoff Most Teams Underestimate